 2. Eat better, not less.
 And stop counting calories!
 It will drive you nuts.
 Just remember one simple rule:

 carbs = bad

 A diet high in protein and fat will help you lose fat.
 A diet high in carbs will add another tyre around your belly.
-When you go shopping start looking at what you are about to buy and ask yourself: are there more proteins/fats than carbs in this?
-If so put it in the basket – if not look for an alternative.
-And if you’re not sure just read the label.
+When you go shopping start looking at what’s on the shelves and ask yourself: are there more proteins/fats than carbs in this?
+If the answer is yes, put it in the basket.
+Otherwise, look for an alternative.
+And if you’re not sure, just read the label.
 After a while you will know the answer instinctively.
-Also, eat a protein rich meal during the first half hour after waking up.
-It will reduce your snack cravings in the evening.
+Also, eat a protein-rich meal during the first half hour after waking up.
+This will reduce your snack cravings in the evening.

 5. Drink more water.
-This is valid in general throughout your day, but especially during your meals.
-Water will make you feel full and it also speeds up the absorption of nutrients (see above).
+This applies to your whole day, but especially during meals.
+Water will make you feel full and it also speeds up the absorption of nutrients.
 Just set yourself a goal to drink at least two glasses of water during every meal.
 Your kidneys will thank you later.

 That’s it!
 Follow these rules consistently, implement them in your daily routine and you will start seeing the results sooner than you think.

 But didn’t you say 10 commandments?
 And where’s my cheat day?!
 You promised a day in which I could feast like a Roman emperor!

 That’s true and I will deliver.
 But if I had to pick the 5 most important rules, these would be it.
 You can read the next 5 commandments, including the all-permissive cheat day, in the second part of this article.